 They have iPads for rent at 25 Euro each that are stocked with a handful of foreign films and low-rate cartoons.

 There are no blankets or pillows given out to passengers, even on overnight flights.
 If you’re looking for amenities, look elsewhere.

 How to Find the Best Deals

-In case you need some suggestions, here’s my Master List of Budget Airlines so you can find which ones operate near you.
+In case you need some suggestions, you can sign up to get my Master List of Budget Airlines for free so you can find which ones operate near you.

 That’s my WOW air review.
 They’re not my favorite airline but if the deal is right, I’ll still fly with them.
 Being bored and uncomfortable for a few hours is a small price to pay for being able to afford to see the world.